Make-School-Courses/CS-1.3-Core-Data-Structures/README.md

 ## Assignments

-## Piazza

-This term we will be using Piazza for class discussion.
-The system is highly catered to getting you help fast and efficiently from classmates, the TA, and myself.
-Rather than emailing questions to the teaching staff, I encourage you to post your questions on Piazza.
-If you have any problems or feedback for the developers, email team@piazza.com.

-Find our class signup link at: https://piazza.com/makeschool.com/fall2020/cs13

-### Coding Challenges
+### Coding Modules

-Each lesson has an associated set of coding challenges with starter code and unit tests provided.
-Full details can be found in the "Challenges" section of each lesson linked in the schedule above.
-You will submit each coding challenge on Gradescope in its own repo and also submit a video demoing your completed code.
+Each lesson will have an associated module consisting of review, conceptual, and coding activities.
+At the end of each week you will turn your module work into gradescope for feedback and a score.

 ### Technical Article